1973 oil crisis: Impact on United States

 In the US production, distribution and price disruptions "have been held responsible for recessions, periods of excessive inflation, reduced productivity, and lower economic growth."
 Some researchers regard the 1973 "oil price shock" and the accompanying 1973–74 stock market crash as the first discrete event since the Great Depression to have a persistent effect on the US economy.

-The embargo had a negative influence on the US economy by causing immediate demands to address the threats to U.S. energy security.
+The embargo had a negative influence on the US economy, causing immediate demands to address the threats to US energy security.
 On an international level, the price increases changed competitive positions in many industries, such as automobiles.
 Macroeconomic problems consisted of both inflationary and deflationary impacts.
 The embargo left oil companies searching for new ways to increase oil supplies, even in rugged terrain such as the Arctic.
 Finding oil and developing new fields usually required five to 10 years before significant production.

 The average US retail price of a gallon of regular gasoline rose 43% from 38.5¢ in May 1973 to 55.1¢ in June 1974.
 State governments asked citizens not to put up Christmas lights.
 Oregon banned Christmas and commercial lighting altogether.
 Politicians called for a national gasoline rationing program.
-Nixon asked gasoline retailers to voluntarily not sell gasoline on Saturday nights or Sundays; 90% of gas station owners complied, which produced long lines of motorists wanting to fill up their cars while they still could.
+Nixon asked gasoline retailers to voluntarily not sell gasoline on Saturday nights or Sundays.
+90% of gas station owners complied, which produced long lines of motorists wanting to fill up their cars while they still could.